dotnet/docs-maui/docs/platform-integration/native-embedding.md

 ## Enable .NET MAUI support

-To consume .NET MAUI controls that derive from <xref:Microsoft.Maui.Controls.Element> in a .NET Android, .NET iOS, .NET Mac Catalyst, or WinUI app, you should add your native app project to the same solution as the .NET MAUI class library project you created previously.
+To consume .NET MAUI controls that derive from <xref:Microsoft.Maui.Controls.Element> in a .NET for Android, .NET for iOS, .NET for Mac Catalyst, or WinUI app, you should add your native app project to the same solution as the .NET MAUI class library project you created previously.
 Then you should enable .NET MAUI support in your native app's project file by setting the `$(UseMaui)` and `$(MauiEnablePlatformUsings)` build properties to `true` in the first `<PropertyGroup>` node in the project file:

 ```xml
 <PropertyGroup>